The Cinema Cafe

 Tonight on TCM:

-Filmmaker Francis Ford Coppola’s 1979 magnum opus Apocalypse Now (hereby reviewed as the "Theatrical Version") has reached legendary status for its mesmerising opening alone: one of the most impressive and captivating in the history of cinema.
+Filmmaker Francis Ford Coppola’s 1979 magnum opus Apocalypse Now (the “Theatrical Version” reviewed here) has been canonised by its opening alone: perhaps the most hypnotically captivating introduction cinema has offered.

 Martin Sheen